Pennsylvania Dutch Apple Pie

 For the Crust:

-May be made up 45 minutes to 2 days ahead and is best made at least the night before.
+May be made up 45 minutes to 1 day ahead and is best made the day before assembling.

 Cut the butter into small (about 3/4-inch) cubes and freeze until solid, at least 30 minutes.
 Place the flour, salt, and baking powder in a reclosable gallon-size freezer bag and freeze for at least 30 minutes.

-Place the flour mixture in a food processor with the metal blade and process for a few seconds to combine.
+If using a food processor, place the flour mixture in a food processor with the metal blade and process for a few seconds to combine.
 Set the bag aside.
 Cut the cream cheese into 3 or 4 pieces and add it to the flour.
 Process for about 20 seconds or until the mixture resembles coarse meal.
-Add the frozen butter and pulse until none of the butter is larger than the size of a pea.
+Add the frozen butter and pulse until none is larger than a pea’s size.
 (Toss with a fork to see.)
 Remove the cover and add the water and vinegar.
-Pulse until most of the butter is reduced to the size of small peas.
+Pulse to mix, but don’t overprocess.
+You’ll still want to see bits of butter.
 The mixture will be in particles and will not hold together.
-Spoon it into the plastic bag.
+Spoon it back into the plastic bag.

-Holding the bag opening together with one hand, knead the mixture by pressing from the outside with the knuckles and heels of your hands, alternatively until the mixture holds together in one piece and feels slightly stretchy when pulled.
-Wrap the dough with the plastic wrap, flatten it into a disc and refrigerate for at least 45 minutes, preferably overnight.
+Holding the bag opening together with one hand (bits of pie dough will generally not let it zip closed properly) place the bag on the counter.
+Knead the mixture by pressing from the outside, alternatively with the knuckles and heels of your hands until the mixture holds together in one piece and feels slightly stretchy when pulled.
+Flatten it into a disc and refrigerate, tightly wrapped for at least 45 minutes, preferably overnight.

 For the Filling: